Location: 24 kilometers East of Prince

 16. Beaver Lodge shelter to the right of the split.
 There is a fire ring

 Beaver Lodge Shelter on Tabor Mountain BC Canada

-17. The pond in front of Beaver Lodge shelter.
-View from the right side
+17. The pond in front of the Beaver Lodge shelter.
+A view from the right side

 Pond by Beaver Lodge Shelter on Tabor Mountain in British Columbia

-18. So, we took Bowes Creek trail in hopes of avoiding having to go an
+18. We then took Bowes Creek Trail in hopes of avoiding having to go an

 but Sawdust on the trail sign).
 However, in a few hundred meters Bowes

-Creek trail became overgrown and we turned around.
-On the photo below we
+Creek Trail became overgrown and we turned around.
+In the photo below, we

 are still en route to the overgrown part (not pictured).

-20. We then returned to the split seen on photo #15 and continued on
+20. We then returned to the split seen in photo #15, and continued on

 21. Then, things got quite muddy for about one hundred meters.